gonzgonz/cabify_challenge/README.md

 ## Test Cache features

-- Change the value of the var "proxied_host" in vars/main.yml, to try the static content caching, by using a different backend website instead of the Cabify public API.
+- Change the value of the var "proxied_host" in vars/main.yml, to try the static content caching, by using a different backend website instead of the given public API.
 And re-provision by running "vagrant provision".

 Then: